AlecAcosta/save-load-json/README.md

 # load-json-file
-This is a simple example for loaging a json in Godot
+This is a simple example for loading a json in Godot